kbabbington-ms/azure-ai-bicep-modules-kmb/PROJECT-PROGRESS.md

 ## 🎯 Project Overview

-**Goal**: Create comprehensive, enterprise-grade Bicep modules for Azure AI services with security-first design, complete documentation, and deployment automation.
+**Goal**: Create comprehensive, enterprise-grade Bicep modules for Azure AI services with security-first design, complete documentation, deployment automation, and policy-as-code for all AI resources.

+**Policy Work**: We are actively developing and including Azure Policy definitions and initiatives for all AI resources.
+These policies enforce security, compliance, and operational best practices across Cognitive Services, OpenAI, Machine Learning, Key Vault, Storage, Networking, and more.
+All policy modules and initiatives are documented and grouped for easy assignment.

 **Status**: 🎉 **ENHANCED** - All 6 core modules now have comprehensive documentation, plus Phase 1 strategic expansion completed with 3 new modules

 ---

 ## 📊 Overall Progress